shahirahzaki/Landing-Page/README.md

 # Landing-Page
-This repository containing the code for a custom interactive landing page I created for the final project for SheCodes Basics Workshop on June 2024.
-This project is a prerequisite for the workshop.
-When completed, a certificate is awarded to signify the completion of the workshop.
+This repository contains the code for a custom interactive landing page I created for the final project of SheCodes Basics Workshop on June 2024.
+This project is a prerequisite for the workshop and when completed, a certificate is awarded to the student.
 This landing page was made purely using HTML5, CSS and Javascript.

 # Project Requirements
 This project required its students to create a custom landing page from scratch about something they're passionate about.
 In my case, I made the landing page about reading books.
 The page must also include a user interaction.